SWOT is a strategic management tool. It's taught at the Stanford and

-A SWOT analysis is a process to identify where you are strong and vulnerable -- where you should defend and attack.
-The result of the process is a Plan Of Action.
+A SWOT analysis is a process to identify where you are strong and where you are vulnerable -- where you should defend and where you should attack.
+The result of the SWOT process is a Plan Of Action.

-The analysis can be performed on a product, on a service, a company or even on an individual.
+The SWOT analysis can be performed on a product, on a service, a company or even on an individual.
+Like you.

 Part 1 - Information collection.

 You can conduct one-on-one interviews.
 Or get a group together to brainstorm.
-A bit of both is frequently best.
+A bit of both is best.

 You'll first want to prepare questions that relate to the specific company or product that you are analyzing.
 You'll find some questions / issues / below to flick your switch.